-Cosigner release on general refinancing.
-Apply to remove your cosigner from your loan after 12 consecutive on-time repayments, as long as you meet credit requirements on your own.
-Cosigner release isn’t available if they’re your spouse.
+- Cosigner release may be available.
+Depending on the lender you’re connected with, you might be able to remove your cosigner from your loan after so many months of on-time repayments, as long as you meet credit requirements on your own.

 Why you might want to look elsewhere

-Strong credit required, even with a cosigner.
-You need to have a credit score of at least 670 to qualify with a cosigner.
+- Good credit required, even with a cosigner.
+You need to have a credit score of at least 650 to qualify with a cosigner.